sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-install-and-use-n8n-to-deploy-pre-made-flows.md

 hostname -I
 ```

-11. Login in yopur webbrowser using the URL schema: http://IP_addresss:5678 (5678 is a port).
+11. Login in your web browser using the URL schema: http://IP_addresss:5678 (5678 is a port).

 12. Follow the video tutorial to see how to import and run the flow in n8n.